borjaalbers/Expense_Tracker/tests/README.md

-# Backend Unit Tests
+# Backend Tests

-This directory contains comprehensive unit tests for the Expense Tracker backend with **93% overall coverage**.
+This directory contains comprehensive unit and integration tests for the Expense Tracker backend with **98.23% overall coverage**.

 ## Quick Start